digital-blueprint/toolkit/packages/auth/README.md

   }
 </script>
 ```

-PS: some components need information about the logged in person too!
+Note: Some components need information about the logged-in person too!

 ## Local development